mvac7/SDCC_WYZplayer_Lib/README.md

-## 7. How to use
+## 7 How to use

 ### 7.1 Introduction

 The WYZ music system is designed for cross-developing:
 1) The song composes with WYZtracker on a Windows OS-based computer,
 2) It is exported to .mus
-3) It is imported into the project together with the WYZplayer
+3) It is imported into the assembler project together with the WYZplayer

-To be able to use it in SDCC, it has been necessary to adapt the player (this object), and because the data of the song .mus is composed of an assembly source plus one or more binaries (as many songs as we have), with data song sequence, it's necessary to convert them to a format that SDCC supports, so we will have to do some modifications and generate an object (.rel), which is explained in the 7.2 point.
+To be able to use it in SDCC, it has been necessary to adapt the player (this object), and the .mus data files, so they can be imported into the project.

 From our code in C we can access the features of the player, to which we have added some extra to facilitate control of the song.

-### 7.2 How to create a Song Data Object
+### 7.2 How to create a song data Object

 To attach the music data to our program, we will have to follow the following
 steps: